SynCoLFinGer: Synthetic Contactless Fingerprint Generator: Proposed Method

 The proposed SynCoLFinGer method aims at generating a segmented fingertip.
 For this reason, the detection and segmentation of a fingertip and the rotation into an upright position is considered as solved processing steps.
 This is a reasonable assumption considering the detection and segmentation performance of state-of-the-art algorithms, \eg \cite{priesnitz2021deep}.
 Our method utilizes the well-known contact-based fingerprint generation algorithm SFinGe \cite{Cappelli2009}.
 For our method we use an intermediate result of the SFinGe algorithm which generates only the ridge line characteristic of a 500 dpi live scanned fingerprint but applies no further processing to the sample.

-We apply three main steps to the SFinGe ridge pattern (see Fig. \ref{fig:main_workflow}): \begin{enumerate} \item Deformation of the ridge line pattern to simulate a contactless capturing scenario (see Sect.~\ref{sec:capturing}). \item Generation of subject-related characteristics (see \\Sect.~\ref{sec:subject}). \item Simulation of environmental influences (see Sect.~\ref{sec:environment}). \end{enumerate} This workflow ensures that SynCoLFinGer is able to robustly create a set of mated samples.
+We apply three main steps to the SFinGe ridge pattern (see Fig. \ref{fig:main_workflow}): \begin{enumerate} \item Application of a deformation function $d$ to a contact-based ridge line pattern $\mathbf{r}_{\mathit{cb}}$ to simulate a ridge line pattern $\mathbf{r}_{\mathit{cl}}$ of a contactless capturing scenario (see Sect.~\ref{sec:capturing}). \item Addition of subject-related characteristics $\mathbf{c}_s$ to the contactless ridge line pattern $\mathbf{r}_{\mathit{cl}}$ (see Sect.~\ref{sec:subject}). \item Addition of a set of environmental characteristics $\{\mathbf{c}_{e_i}\}_{i=1}^n$ to generate a set of $n$ mated synthetic contactless fingerprints $\{\mathbf{f}_i\}_{i=1}^n$ (see Sect.~\ref{sec:environment}). \end{enumerate}

+The generation process of a SynCoLFinGer fingerprint $\mathbf{f}_i$ based on a contactless ridge line pattern $\mathbf{r}_{\mathit{cl}} = d(\mathbf{r}_{\mathit{cb}})$ can be formally described as, This workflow ensures that SynCoLFinGer is able to robustly create a set of mated samples.
 Further, the generation of a fingerprint image is highly controllable and easy to extend.